AK6263/Graph-Visualization/README.md

 ![circular_graph/coordinates.gv.png](circular_graph/coordinates.gv.png)

-The code for representing nodes in circular fashion is in the firectory "circular graph".
+The code for representing nodes in circular fashion is in the directory "circular graph".

+In the future I need to make a animation for showing the genome assembly.

 <!-- references -->